Tour Overview

 Group medical kit

-A group medical kit is provided for the tour.
+A group medical kit is included for the tour.

 What's Not Included